 As of 2017, Singapore is the only Asian country to have made it within the top 10 of the least corrupt countries in the world.
 Singapore is now at the 7th position on Transparency International’s Corruption Perceptions Index.
 It is worth noting that Singapore’s anti-corruption laws, namely the Prevention of Corruption Act (PCA), has been proven effective in many cases, where bribery attempts have been rejected and referred to the Corrupt Practices Investigation Bureau (CPIB) and Singapore Police Force (SPF).

-Indeed, Singapore adopts a zero-tolerance approach towards corruption.
+Indeed, Singapore adopts a zero-tolerance approach to corruption.
 I.R.B.
 Law LLP explains the possible consequences if someone attempts to bribe an officer of the law in this article.

 Attempting To Bribe An Officer; Consequences Of Recent Cases